fmuratori/multiplayer-minesweeper/server-game/README.md

 # Multiplayer Minesweeper - Game server

 This project contains the logic of a distributed system for a microservices oriented platform for multiplayer minesweeper game.
-Here the games instances and states are handled.
-The main components of this project are:
+Here the games instances and states are handled and the main components of this project are:
 - a bidirectional socket implemented with Socket.IO
 - a basic REST API implemented with Vert.X
-- the logic for the management of many game instances
+- the core game logic for the management of multiple game instances

 # API specification